 3 Blockchain Technology

-Blockchain is a distributed ledger with no single point of control which was first introduced in 2008 by a person or a group of people with the pseudonym Satoshi Nakamoto.
+THIS IS TOO HIGH LEVEL WITHOUT FOLLOW UP.
+THE ORGANIZATION IN THIS SECTION IS NOT EASY TO FOLLOW FOR THE READER AS IT MOVES AROUND TO DIFFERENT TOPICS AND THEY DON’T LOGICALLY FLOW FROM ONE TO THE NEXT Blockchain is a distributed ledger with no single point of control which was first introduced in 2008 by a person or a group of people with the pseudonym Satoshi Nakamoto CITE NEEDED.
 Though the concept of blockchain was associated with the innovation of the first cryptocurrency named Bitcoin, it has been widely used for other coins as well.
 Unlike a centralized system, Blockchain never requires any central repository of financial assets.
-This digital ledger is distributed across multiple computers or servers, known as “nodes”, connected over a peer-to-peer network (Figure 3.1).
+This digital ledger is distributed across multiple computers or servers, known as “nodes”, connected over a peer-to-peer network (AS SHOWN IN Figure 3.1).
 Any transaction made on blockchain network are secured with a cryptographic encryption mechanism.
 In addition, blockchain ensures authenticity of any new transaction with validation by the miners in the network.
 Once validated and added, transactions cannot be erased; only another transaction can be added to reverse an erroneous transaction.
 This makes the length of the chain ever-growing.

 Figure 3.1.
 Ledger Architecture

-Before exploring a detailed operating model, we define a few important terms in Table 3.1:
+We summarize the definitions of common Blockchain terms in Table 3.1.

 Table 3.1.
-Definitions of frequently used terminologies.
+Definitions of frequently used Blockchain terms.